 - We can ensure your rights are protected from the start

-- We can begin gathering evidence immediately to strengthen your defense in Jasper County, MO
+- Our team can start gathering and preserving key evidence immediately in Jasper County, MO

 - We’re available 24/7 to respond to emergencies anywhere in Jasper County, MO.

-Step 4: Keep Details of Your Jasper County, MO Case Private
+Step 4: Avoid Discussing Your Jasper County, MO Case with Anyone

 Don’t discuss your arrest or charges with anyone but your attorney.
 Conversations with friends, coworkers, or even family members can be misinterpreted, and anything shared on social media can be used against you.
 Prosecutors can subpoena texts, posts, and messages.
 To protect your defense, keep quiet and let your legal team at Combs Waterkotte handle all communications on your behalf.